Former Navy diver Mark Frerichs is still missing since he was captured in January, after the Taliban claimed it did not have him in its custody.

 The Taliban’s statement was confirmed by a second official in the terrorist group, who spoke to the AP on the condition of anonymity.
 The Taliban notified U.S. officials “formally and informally” that they are not holding Frerichs, the second source reportedly said.

 Frerichs was reportedly captured by Taliban-aligned militants on Jan.
-31 in Khost, a province located in the southeastern part of the country.
+31 in Afghanistan.
 U.S. officials believe the Haqqani network, which is a group aligned with the Taliban, orchestrated the operation, according to Newsweek.
 The CIA once backed the Haqqani network because it fought against Soviet attempts to establish a satellite state in Afghanistan.

-Frerichs was working in Afghanistan as a U.S. government contractor at International Logistical Support.
-He was captured just a month before the United States, Afghanistan, and the Taliban struck a peace deal that would see the end of the U.S. military’s presence in the country.
+Frerichs was working in Afghanistan as a freelance engineer.
+He was captured just a month before the United States, Afghanistan, and the Taliban struck a peace deal that would see the end of the U.S. military’s combat mission.
 U.S. forces have been in the country for nearly two decades.

-Following Frerichs disappearance, Navy SEALs raided a village and detained suspected members of the Haqqani network, which is not considered to normally kidnap victims or hold them hostage for ransom.
+Following Frerichs disappearance, Navy SEALs raided a village and detained suspected members of the Haqqani network.

 “The first 96 hours is crucial,” an anonymous senior U.S. government official briefed on the case told the AP.
 “If they’re not recovered in the first few days, it becomes harder every minute after.”